 Though both using SIP protocols, SIP server and SIP trunking are two different terms.
 SIP server is a network device that facilitates internet-based telephony for businesses, while SIP trunking is actually a telephony service that connects your company’s IP PBX to an Internet telephony service provider (ITSP).

-Think of SIP trunking as virtual version of analog phone lines.
+Think of SIP trunking as a virtual version of analog phone lines.
 It is often used in enterprise environments to replace legacy PBX systems that were traditionally installed with each phone on its own dedicated line.
 With SIP trunking, the calls are routed via your internet service provider rather than being carried by traditional PSTN lines.

 In Conclusion